A good goalkeeper can mean the difference between success and failure for a team. Here is a look at 10 of the best goalkeepers in the world.

 A World Cup winner in 2006, Buffon is considered by many observers as the best goalkeeper of the last decade alongside Casillas.
 The Juventus custodian has few weaknesses and remains the most expensive goalkeeper in the world following his 2001 move from Parma to Juve.
 Now well into his 30s, injuries may be taking their toll on Buffon, but he remains an important presence for club and country.

-There is a case for arguing that if the Barcelona custodian was any other nationality, he would be his country’s number one.
+There is a case for arguing that if the former Barcelona custodian was any other nationality, he would be his country’s number one.
 But Valdes has had the misfortune of being in his prime at the same time as Iker Casillas, who has held the Spain jersey for over a decade.
 Valdes is Barca’s most successful goalkeeper, having won six La Liga titles and three Champions Leagues with the club.
 The former Tenerife youth player is terrific in one-on-one situations.
-He only earned his first cap for the national team in 2010.
+He left Barca in 2014.

 Since arriving at Chelsea from Rennes in 2004, Cech has been a model of consistency, rarely making errors and helping the club to three Premier League titles and a Champions League.
 He recovered from a fractured skull sustained in a controversial challenge by Reading's Stephen Hunt in 2006.
 Cech instils confidence in what is a solid Chelsea defense, and although he may have fewer saves to make than many goalkeepers, it is a sign of his class and extreme concentration that he is rarely found wanting when called upon.
 A busier figure on the international stage.